 We are working to drive awareness and adoption of our products with a direct sales force that targets hospitals that treat critical care patients.
-At the end of 2021, our commercial organization consisted of 31 people, including 22 people in sales and marketing.
+At the end of 2022, our commercial organization consisted of 38 people, including sales, marketing, medical affairs, service and support.